piafle3005/group3/use-cases/use-case-18.md

 ### Trigger

-A request for all the top N capital cities in a country.
+A request for all the capital cities in a region.

 ## MAIN SUCCESS SCENARIO

-1. Employee requests country population information.
+1. Employee requests capital city population information.
-2. Employee requests the top N capital cities by population in the country.
+2. Employee requests the population information of capital cities in the region.
-3. Employee extracts the top N capital cities.
+3. Employee extracts current capital city information of the region ordered from largest to smallest.
 4. Employee provides the report to organisation.

 ## EXTENSIONS

 3. **Invalid continent.**:
-    1. Employee is informed that N is not valid.
+    1. Employee is informed that the continent is not valid.

 ## SUB-VARIATIONS